10-Day New England Road Trip Itinerary

 Quincy Market Boston

 There’s no better place to cap off your 10-day New England road trip itinerary than in Boston, the capital of Massachusetts.
-This historic city is full of Colonial character and charm.
-Plus, there are plenty of things to see and do, from exploring the Freedom Trail to watching a baseball game at Fenway Park (read our article about the game here).
+This historic city is full of colonial character and charm.
+Plus, there are plenty of things to see and do, from exploring the Freedom Trail to watching a baseball game at Fenway Park.

 ALSO READ:

-Before you do anything else, you’ll need to return your rental car back to Boston airport.
+Return your rental car before you do anything else.
 You won’t need it in the city, as you can navigate better by using Boston’s public transportation system and on foot.
-Besides, parking and traffic in Boston can be a hassle.
+Besides, traffic in Boston is a hassle and parking is expensive.

 ⓘ PRO TIP: If it’s too early to check into your room when you arrive, don’t worry.
 Most hotels will stash your bags in a secure location and then deliver them once your room is ready.